Don’t Kill The Magic!

 We recommend reverse osmosis (RO) or filtered water.

-Maximum Root Health
+Watering for Maximum Root Health

 Generally speaking, we try to let the containers go dry between waterings/drenches in the vegetative cycle of the plant.

 By 'completely dry', we mean that the first physical signs of wilting are present.
 These may include droopy leaves, loss of turgor, noticeably lighter containers, etc.

 When the containers are dry as described, do this:

 1. Prepare a tub/bucket of water such that when you submerge a dry container from above, the water level rises to at least 3/4ths up level of the soil.
 If using a drench, mix it TWICE AS STRONG AS NORMAL.